Introduction

 - Configurable error threshold (e.g. only after 3 failed attempts)

-- Email notification for permanently unreachable instances
+- Email notification for persistently unreachable instances

 Reporting & Notifications